erichutchins/fstsed/README.md

 ## Usage

 ```
+Find and replace/decorate text at scale using finite state transducers (fst)

 Usage: fstsed [OPTIONS] -f <FST> [FILE]...

 Arguments:
   [FILE]...
-Input file(s) to process.
+Input file(s) to process (either to search or to use to build the fst).
 Leave empty or use "-" to read from stdin

 Options:
   -o, --only-matching        Show only nonempty parts of lines that match
   -C, --color <COLOR>        Use markers to highlight the matching strings [default: auto] [possible values: always, never, auto]
-  -f <FST>                   Specify fst db to use
+  -f <FST>                   Specify fst db to use in search or build modes
-      --build                Build a fst from json data instead of querying one.
-Specify output path with the -f --fst parameter
+      --build                Build mode.
+Build a fst from json data instead of querying one.
+Specify output path with the -f --fst parameter.
+Only first file input parameter or stdin is used to make the fst
-  -k, --key <KEY>            When building, extract the given field to use as the key in the fst database [default: key]
+  -k, --key <KEY>            When building a fst, extract the given json field to use as the key in the fst database [default: key]
   -t, --template <TEMPLATE>  Specify the format of the fstsed match decoration.
 Field names are enclosed in {}, for example "{field1} any fixed string {field2} & {field3}"
-  -j, --json                 Specify json input.
-Fstsed will only search inside quoted json strings additionally deserialize/decode json strings before searching.
-Ensures all template decorations are properly encoded for subsequent json processing
+  -j, --json                 Json search mode.
+Fstsed will treat input as json, searching only inside quoted json strings.
+All strings are deserialized/decoded before json before searching, and all template decorations are properly json-encoded in the output for subsequent processing
   -h, --help                 Print help
   -V, --version              Print version
 ```